ckaestne/seai/assignments/I3_requirements_risks.md

 * [ ] 5 points: The requirement, environmental assumption, and machine specifications fit reasonably together and correspond to the scenario.
 * [ ] 15 points: A fault tree that shows possible causes behind the violation of the requirement selected in Q3 is included.
 The included fault tree is syntactically valid.
 * [ ] 10 points: Minimal cut sets are identified from the fault tree.
-* [ ] 10 points: At least two mitigation strategies, corresponding to the requirement and the cut sets identified, are described, and shown in an updated fault tree.
+* [ ] 10 points: At least two mitigation strategies, corresponding to the requirement and the cut sets identified, are described.
+The description explains how the risk is reduced.
+The mitigations are at the system level outside the component.
+The mitigations are shown in an updated fault tree.

 ## Groupwork option